The Lover Archetype – Unleash the Power of Passion

 The Lover Archetype appears in mythology as Aphrodite, the Goddess of Beauty and Love – also known as Venus among the Romans.

 The widely admired goddess served as a protector for seamen, city magistrates as well as prostitutes and was also associated with warfare.

 With her alluring beauty, she has been a popular motif for artists, from painters to sculptors.
 It is believed that Aphrodite emerged from the sea and came to land as a beautiful goddess, as often depicted in art.

 Many men longed to marry Aphrodite and, according to Greek mythology, she had many affairs with gods as well as mortals – which captures the Lover Archetype‘s desire for pleasure.

 Out of all 7 Feminine Archetype artworks, I painted the Lover last.
-It took me a while to understand this archetype since it is the furthest from my personal conditioning – but also the one that can teach me the most.
+It took me a while to understand this archetype since it is the furthest from my natural way of being – but also the one that can teach me the most.